eldarlrd/eldarlrd/README.md

-I'm interested in various topics such as **🕸️ Web Dev, 🔓 Open Source, 🦌 Free Software, 🤖 Artificial Intelligence** and the **🐧 Linux
-Ecosystem.**
+I'm interested in a wide range of topics, including **🕸️ Web Development, 🤖 Artificial Intelligence, 🦌 Free & Open Source Software,** along with many related areas in technology, programming, and digital rights.

-Currently, I'm working on the **:godmode: Frontend** and utilizing
+Currently, I'm focused on the **:godmode: Frontend** building interactive web apps and games using
 <a
 href='https://typescriptlang.org'
 rel='nofollow'>